 There’s no shame in admitting a mistake, as long as you find the goodwill to make things right and recover.

 When a person’s desires and intentions align with the High Priestess card, it means they want to be more spiritual, authentic, and calm.
-They want to attain perfect knowledge of themselves and the world they live in, develop their intuition, and have a stable routine.
+If it’s about what someone else wants from you, be sure they mean well.
+They want to help, support, and inspire you, although not directly!

 The High Priestess describes a person who wants peace and quiet in their home.
 A balanced daily life without distractions inspires them to become better versions of themselves.